-Professional underwater photographer Chiara Salomoni leads a once-in-a-lifetime 6 day, 5 night all-inclusive masterclass in Tulum, Mexico, Apr 25th-30th, 2019.
+Professional underwater photographer Chiara Salomoni and underwater performer Christine Ran lead a once-in-a-lifetime 6 day, 5 night all-inclusive masterclass in Tulum, Mexico, Apr 25th-30th, 2019.

-Expert underwater model Christine Ren will pose as the subjects and provide training on how to work safely with both non-models and models in the water.
-Additional experienced freediving models will be brought on depending on the student group size as well.
+Expert underwater model Christine Ren will pose as the subject and provide training to the participant models on how to work safely in the water.

 Travel somewhere amazing, learn something new and fund ocean conservation - that's what these trips are all about.
 These travel experiences are often life-changing and create a great sense of tribe among the participants.
 Further, 10% of the trip's proceeds are reinvested locally.
 What's not to love?